-6. What are the best websites to hire developers for a startup specifically?
+6. What are the best websites to hire startup developers from?

 Toptal.
 Only more seasoned freelance developers will show up on Toptal.
 It’s definitely a faster way to search for candidates with the right skills than Upwork, but you can expect that search to return more expensive hourly rates too.

 Angellist (Angel.co).
-Half of the battle in hiring a developer full-time for your startup involves finding people willing to work at a startup, and Angellist solves this problem by being the platform for people seeking startup jobs.
+Half of the battle in hiring a developer full-time for your startup involves finding people willing to work at a startup.
+Angellist solves this problem by being the platform for people seeking startup jobs.